Introduction to Decolonisation 2026

 Mode of Delivery

-• Live classes will be held on Tuesdays from 4pm to 6pm AEST (Australian Eastern Standard Time), to allow you to complete the course amid existing professional and personal commitments.
+- Live classes will be held on Wednesdays from 4pm to 6pm AEST (Australian Eastern Standard Time), to allow you to complete the course amid existing professional and personal commitments.

 Course Content